nahsra/antisamy/README.md

 I don’t know of a possible use case for this policy file.
 If you wanted to allow every single valid HTML and CSS element (but without JavaScript or blatant CSS-related phishing attacks), you can use this policy file.
 Not even MySpace was this crazy.
 However, it does serve as a good reference because it contains base rules for every element, so you can use it as a knowledge base when using tailoring the other policy files.

+### Logging
-### Logging: AntiSamy now includes the slf4j-simple library for its logging, but AntiSamy users can import and use an alternate slf4j compatible logging library if they prefer.
+AntiSamy now includes the slf4j-simple library for its logging, but AntiSamy users can import and use an alternate slf4j compatible logging library if they prefer.
 They can also then exclude slf4j-simple if they want to.

 WARNING: AntiSamy's use of slf4j-simple, without any configuration file, logs messages in a buffered manner to standard output.
 As such, some or all of these log messages may get lost if an Exception, such as a PolicyException is thrown.
 This can likely be rectified by configuring slf4j-simple to log to standard error instead, or use an alternate slf4j logger that does so.